hexbatch/shell-game/README.md

   * `shell_lib` Defines the shells that can be used.
 Each shell has a parent, and name, and a list of variables it uses.
     Each shell is entered under its own name and has the following keys
     * `shell_name` the name of the shell
+    * `guid` this is automatically generated, but if provided it will be used instead.
+Must be unique if provided
     * `shell_parent_name` all shells, except a top shell, has a parent
     * `elements` an array of elements it uses, each element object here has two keys
       * `element_name` The name of the element which is already defined in the *element_lib* section
       * `element_init`  Has two possible values, **new** or **find** , if new , then the variable is initilized fresh (using the init value defined above for it), if find then the element is only added if it exists in a parent or ancestor already
         If the variable is found ok, then it has the same starting value as the current one it finds.
         The search will go from the parent on to the top shell and stop as soon as it finds a match
+      * `element_end` Has two possible values, **void** or **return**, and tells of what happens with the values in the element when the shell is popped (removed).
+If void , then nothing happens.
+If return, then the nearest element with the same name, in the ancestor chain, is updated with the element's values that will be erased

   * `running_shells` stores the current information for the stepping, it is refreshed in the yaml after each step, automatically.
      And when the *Load* button is pressed the next step will read from whatever state is in the running_shells now Each shell is entered under its own name, and if more than one shell is there, then this is an array of objects under the key
      .
 Each running shell entry has the following keys
+    * `guid` this is automatically generated, but if provided it will be used instead.
+Must be unique if provided
     * `shell_elements` contains the current state of the elements and all its variables and gloms.
 Each element is entered under its name
       .
 Each element object here has the following keys
       * `gloms` under which are key values with the glom reference name, and its current value.
 Unset gloms are always null